Jon Mostad

 Soon two shorter fragments of it with their characteristic rhythms are repeatedly intertwined in each other by the 1st and 2nd violin (back and front) with chords and accompaniment figures in viola and cello, until the 2nd violin version is broken down in a downward glissando, only retaining the basic rhythmic pattern.
 After the culmination, some of the material from earlier in the movement recurs in inverted form, and that version again played backwards, moving into a calm close.

-In the third movement, there are two distinct groupe within the quartet: 1st violin-cello and 2nd violin-viola.
+In the third movement, there are two distinct groups within the quartet: 1st violin-cello and 2nd violin-viola.
 As the title "Back and Forth" expresses, attacks, glissandi and arpeggios are thrown back and forth between the two groups, sometimes approaching a dialogue.

 All the players are "United" in front in the 4th movement.
 It also unites elements from earlier movements with new material.
 It opens with ethereal sounds obtained by all instruments playing behind the bridge.
-Soon we hear drone chords reminniscent of the ones in the 1st movement of the String Quartet No. 2.
+Soon we hear drone chords reminiscent of the ones in the 1st movement of the String Quartet No. 2.
 These chords and others are then repeated rhythmically in shorter note values until they dissolve in melodic lines.

 Both in the middle section and towards the end, the drone chords reappear, sometimes building harmonic spectra, making use of the two non-tempered notes (7th and 11th harmonic) of the 14-note mode spread over 2 1/2 octaves.
 (All the movements, except no. 2, use variants of this mode.)